Skip links

 in Tags

-First genome of a eukaryote (cell with nucleus) completely decoded: the yeast Saccharomyces Cervisiae
+First fully decoded genome of a eukaryotic (cell with nucleus): the yeast Saccharomyces Cervisiae

 May 12, 1994